eleu-u/cproj/README.md

 # usage

-copies a folder from the templates path and renames it (if the template argument is not provided, "c" will be used)

-example:

 ```sh
 cproj new hello_world cpp
 ```

+copies a folder from the templates path and renames it (if the template argument is not provided, "c" will be used)

 #

-runs the build/build.bat script that is in the current working directory

-example:
 ```sh
 cproj build
 ```
+runs the build/build.bat script that is in the current working directory

 #

-runs the build shell script and then runs ./main or main.exe

-example:
 ```sh
 cproj run
 ```
+runs the build shell script and then runs ./main or main.exe

 #

-this literally just runs ls/dir in the TEMPLATES_PATH

-example:
 ```sh
 cproj list
 ```
+this literally just runs ls/dir in the TEMPLATES_PATH

 example output:
 ```sh